insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Yes.
 Most standard homeowners insurance policies include coverage for damage caused by tornadoes.

 Key Takeaways

-What component of homeowners insurance covers tornado damage?
+How does homeowners insurance cover tornado damage?

 • Dwelling coverage.
 This covers your home’s structure.
 For example, if your roof is damaged, the dwelling coverage in your policy will replace it.